ufmedia/cloudfront-cache-clear/README.md

 ## Prerequisites

 - An AWS CloudFront Distribution
-- The AWS CloudFront Distribution ID stored in the AWS Systems Manager Parameter Store under the key "CloudFrontDistrubutionID"
+- The AWS CloudFront Distribution ID.
-- An AWS IAM role with permissions to read from the Systems Manager Parameter Store and to invalidate CloudFront caches
+- An AWS IAM role with permission to invalidate CloudFront caches

 ## Installation